AronParker/AviRecorder/README.md

 - Compatible with HLAE/Lawena
 - No external dependencies or installations, just one executable

+# Performance
+This program is designed to perform well and fast.
+In past recording tools it was common practice to copy files (entire huds and skyboxes) around every time you launch the game.
+This program avoids this by only moving directories and files between *gameDir*\custom and *gamedir*\custom_store.
+Moving files and directories is much cheaper than copying, because it basically only modifies the index instead of copying and creating new files.

+Secondly it records very efficiently aswell.
+The program by default deletes tga frames as soon as they are processed.
+This gives the Windows I/O Subsystem room for caching, essentially if tga frames are deleted soon enough it will never have to write them to disk in the first place.
+By default Windows uses "Write caching" on disk drives *(you can check this in the Device Manager to verify that it's enabled)*, meaning it has a small room to write files in memory before writing them to disk.
+If the recorded TGA frames are deleted soon enough, the buffer will never run out essentially giving you the performance of a RAMDisk or a virtual file system.

+Additionally frame blending is done in multi-core, meaning it uses all cores on your machine available to process them quickly and in parallel.

 # User Interface
 ## Main Window
 ![Main Window](images/main.png)